elasticrash/spawnflake/README.md

 * generate data for mysql tables with no relations (no foreign keys)
 * supports varchar and int types
 * varchar types can be configured with specific patterns in the configuration file (config.json) else they will have random strings
-* int generates values from 18 to 78 not configurable yet
+* configuration now supports integers, anything not in the configuration file will generate a random number from 0 to 2147483647

+## breaking changes
+* O.11 configuration is not backwards compatible with O.10

 ## Running the example